-Relief Not Found remains above target in all Communities of Care (CoCs) although the rate has significantly decreased since the peak of January 2022.
+Relief Not Found remains worse than target in all Communities of Care (CoCs) although the rate has significantly improved since the peak of period 10.
 This may be due to ramping down of COVID services alleviating staffing pressures or filling of some vacancies.